 It’s been a difficult year.

-For much of it, many people have been stuck inside awaiting the end of the coronavirus pandemic, which to date has killed more than a half-million people in the United States.
-With the advent of vaccines and warm weather, however, Valley Streamers took to Hendrickson Park and spoke about their hopes for the future.
+For much of it, many people have been stuck inside, awaiting the end of the coronavirus pandemic, which, to date, has killed more than a half-million people in the United States.
+With the advent of vaccines and warm weather, however, Baldwin residents took to Baldwin Park and spoke about their hopes for the future.

 “I’m very excited about spring because it’s the best time of the year,” Baldwin resident Felicia Williamson, 75, said last week.
 “I’ve had both vaccine shots of the Moderna, and I’m more comfortable being out and about.”